 - (A) Preliminary Conceptual Consultation (Amended 2007) - (1) This phase is optional for minor subdivisions, but required for major subdivisions (as provided in RSA 674:35 Section I).
 The applicant for a minor subdivision may request a meeting with the Planning Board to discuss a proposal in conceptual form and in general terms.
 The applicant for a major subdivision must request a meeting with the Planning Board to discuss a proposal in conceptual form and in general terms.
+The Planning Board to discuss a proposal in conceptual form and in general terms.
 The Planning Board strongly suggests that all applicants avail themselves of the opportunity to resolve at this early stage any issues that might become a problem later on.
 Such preliminary review is directed toward reviewing the basic concepts of the proposal with regard to the Master Plan, Land Use Ordinances, state and local regulations, and a review of checklist items for required submission items. - (2) Preliminary conceptual consultation shall not bind the applicant or the Board.
-Such discussion may occur without formal public notice but must occur only at a posted meeting of the Board.

-(B) Design Review Phase (OPTIONAL)
+Such discussion may occur without formal public notice but must occur only at a posted meeting of the Board. - (B) Design Review Phase (OPTIONAL) - (1) Prior to submission of an application for Board action, an applicant may request to meet with the Board or its designee for nonbinding discussions beyond the conceptual and general stage involving more specific design and engineering details of the potential application.

-- (1) Prior to submission of an application for Board action, an applicant may request to meet with the Board or its designee for nonbinding discussions beyond the conceptual and general stage involving more specific design and engineering details of the potential application. - (2) The design review phase may proceed only after identification of and notice to abutters and the general public as required by RSA 676:4,I(d). - (3) Persons wishing to engage in pre-application design review shall submit a "Request for Pre-application Review" and associated fees not less than 21 days before the regularly scheduled meeting of the Board.
-The request shall include: - (a) List of abutters and their addresses from municipal records not more than five (5) days before submission. - (b) A check to cover mailing and advertising costs. - (4) Statements made by Board members shall not be the basis for disqualifying said members or invalidating any action eventually taken on the application.

-(C) Completed Application (REQUIRED)

-- (1) Application forms and a subdivision checklist are available from the Planning Board Clerk at the Jaffrey Town Offices during regular business hours.
-Upon completion of all submission requirements, the applicant shall return the materials to the Planning Board Clerk no later than 30 days before the next regularly scheduled Board meeting. - (2) All plans will be reviewed for completeness by the Plan Review Committee or other designated agent of the Planning Board.
+- (2) The design review phase may proceed only after identification of and notice to abutters and the general public as required by RSA 676:4,I(d). - (3) Persons wishing to engage in pre-application design review shall submit a "Request for Preapplication Review" and associated fees not less than 21 days before the regularly scheduled meeting of the Board.
+The request shall include: - (a) List of abutters and their addresses from municipal records not more than five (5) days before submission. - (b) A check to cover mailing and advertising costs. - (4) Statements made by Board members shall not be the basis for disqualifying said members or invalidating any action eventually taken on the application. - (C) Completed Application (REQUIRED) - (1) Application forms and a subdivision checklist are available from the Planning Board Clerk at the Jaffrey Town Offices during regular business hours.
+Upon completion of all submission requirements, the applicant shall return the materials to the Planning Board Clerk no later than 30 days before the next regularly scheduled Board meeting. - (2) All plans will be reviewed for completeness by the Building Inspector or other designated agent of the Planning Board.
 If the plan is incomplete, the applicant will need to schedule a meeting at which he or she will be advised what information is needed to constitute a complete application.
 An incomplete application will not be submitted to the Board. - (3) Upon determination that the application is complete, the Building Inspector or other agent shall inform the Clerk in writing that the application is ready for submission to the Board.
-A copy shall be sent to the applicant. - (4) Submission and acceptance of an application shall only occur at a regular meeting of the Planning Board after due notification has been given according to RSA 676:4,I(d). - Acceptance will be by affirmative vote of a majority of the Board members present. - (5) When a completed application has been accepted by the Board, the Board shall provide a receipt to the applicant indicating the date of acceptance, which is the start of the 65-day review.
-(Amended (2001)
+A copy shall be sent to the applicant. - (4) Submission and acceptance of an application shall only occur at a regular meeting of the Planning Board after due notification has been given according to RSA 676:4,I(d).

+Acceptance will be by affirmative vote of a majority of the Board members present.